AzonInc/Doorman/docs/en/guide/automation/ring-to-open.md

 #### Configuration Options:
 ::: info Confirmation
-If you enable this setting, your apartment doorbell will ring each time you activate the Ring To Open automation via command.
+If you enable this setting, your apartment doorbell will ring each time you activate the Ring To Open automation via command (function button).
 :::

 ::: info Delay
-This setting allows you to configure a delay for the `Open Entrance Door Command`.
+This setting allows you to configure a delay for the door opener.
 If you set the delay to 60 seconds, it will randomly select a delay between 5 and 15 seconds whenever the automation is executed.
 :::

 ::: info Timeout